truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/FTPServiceSCALE.md

 The [File Transfer Protocol (FTP)](https://tools.ietf.org/html/rfc959) is a simple option for data transfers.
-The SSH and Trivial FTP options provide secure or simple config file transfer methods respectively.
+The SSH options provide secure config file transfer methods, while the Trivial FTP options provide simple config file transfer methods.

 Options for configuring **FTP**, **SSH**, and **TFTP** are in **System Settings > Services**.
 Click the <i class="material-icons" aria-hidden="true" title="Configure">edit</i> to configure the related service.

-## Configuring FTP Services Storage
+## Configuring FTP For Any Local User
 FTP requires a new dataset and a local user account.

 Go to **Storage** to add a new [dataset](https://www.truenas.com/docs/scale/scaletutorials/storage/pools/datasetsscale/) to use as storage for files.